frees-io/freestyle/docs/src/main/tut/docs/algebras.md

 Algebraic Data Types are the foundation to define `Free` based applications and libraries that express their operations as algebras.
 At the core of Freestyle algebras it's the `@free` macro annotation.
-`@free` expands abstract traits and classes deriving Algebraic Data types and all the machinery to compose them from abstract method definitions provided by the user.
+`@free` expands abstract traits and classes automatically deriving Algebraic Data types and all the machinery needed to compose them from abstract method definitions.

 When you build an algebra with Freestyle you only need to concentrate in the API that you want exposed as abstract smart constructors without worrying about how they will be implemented.

 A trait or abstract class annotated with `@free` is all you need to create your first algebra with Freestyle.